AlexFoxalt/GeoPymetry/README.md

     ...
 ```
 For example, you can select any available application language by changing the `APP_LANG` var.<br>
-Be careful, changing some settings may affect the performance of the application!
+> __Warning__ Be careful, changing some settings may affect the performance of the application!

 <h2 style="font-family: 'Segoe UI',sans-serif">Usage</h2>